 This A4 pen sketch (using a medium sketching pen & a brush pen) shows one of the Bronze Age Stone Rows running down Shovel Down.
-The Stone Rows form a short of a Y shape with the tail pointing at the Long Stone Standing Stone.
+The Stone Rows form a short of a Y shape with the tail pointing at the Long Stone.

 © Copyright Nick Watton.
 All Rights Reserved.